Thigo87/Thigo87/README.md

 ○ I'm from 🇧🇷

-○ I'm an Electronic Engineering student at UFPE
+○ I'm a Computer Engineering student at CIN-UFPE

 ○ I Like programming, games and technology